 How do you offer current users within Chase Mobile Banking a new budgeting feature, but also make it easy to understand, comprehensive in its solutions, as well as maintaining the consistent UI of the Chase brand?
 Building within a current system can be difficult, but not at all impossible.

-Study current users of the Chase banking app as well as users of budgeting apps to understand their feelings, goals, and understanding of personal budget.
-To make budgeting even easier, offering users the ability to set up their budget using a custom walkthrough feature as well as simple ways to edit or change in the future.
+Make budgeting even easier, offering users the ability to set up their budget using a custom walkthrough feature as well as simple ways to edit or change in the future.

 Tools Used: Adobe Illustrator, Photoshop, Sketch, InVision, Maze